foldl/KissUART/README.md

 # KissUART

-A serial port utility (for Windows) based on KISS principle.
+A serial port utility (for Windows) based on K.I.S.S. principle.

 This can be built into a command line tool, an Erlang port, or a DLL as needed.